 After surgery, you should expect some mild swelling and redness around the surgical site.
 Some areas of the body tend to swell more than others (around the eyes).
 In many cases, the swelling is a side effect of the numbing medication used during surgery.
 This is particularly common on the forehead.
+Use ice application regularly and frequently to reduce swelling.
 If you feel your swelling or redness is abnormal, please call our office.
 Redness that continues to spread can be a sign of infection or allergy to the ointment or tape used to care for your surgical site.